Peter-van-Tol/LiteX-CNC/docs/src/modules/pwm.rst

 although this module only supports a single output.

   | **Difference betweeen PDM and PWM**
-  | Pulse-width modulation (PWM) is a special case of PDM where the switching frequency is fixed and all
+  | Pulse-width modulation (PWM) is a special case of PDM where the switching frequency is fixed
-  | the pulses corresponding to one sample are contiguous in the digital signal.
-For a 50% voltage with a
+  | and althe pulses corresponding to one sample are contiguous in the digital signal.
+For a 50%
-  | resolution of 8-bits, a PWM waveform will turn on for 128 clock cycles and then off for the remaining
+  | voltage with a resolution of 8-bits, a PWM waveform will turn on for 128 clock cycles and then
-  | 128 cycles.
-With PDM and the same clock rate the signal would alternate between on and off every other
+  | off for the remaining 128 cycles.
+With PDM and the same clock rate the signal would alternate
-  | cycle.
-The average is 50% for both waveforms, but the PDM signal switches more often.
-For 100% or 0%
+  | between on and off every other cycle.
+The average is 50% for both waveforms, but the PDM signal
-  | level, they are the same.
+  | switches more often.
+For 100% or 0% level, they are the same.

 From the definition above it is important to not that although the resolution of PDM is better, the frequency is much higher.
 When using PDM it is important that the hardware can handle these frequencies, which may be